YOU ARE MORE THAN INFORMED

 24-Hour Crisis Hotline Advocate

-Advocates provide crisis intervention, emotional support, and resources over the phone to anyone who calls our anonymous 24/7 hotline.
+Advocates provide crisis intervention, emotional support, and resources over the phone to anyone who calls our 24/7 hotline.

 Advocates support survivors of sexual violence as they accompany survivors at the hospital through the forensic exam, connect survivors and their loved ones to trauma informed services and resources, and advocate for the survivor’s best interest.
+Note: Our contracts with hospitals require hospital advocates to have the flu and COVID vaccines.**

 If you are interested in volunteering, please fill out our online volunteer application.
 Phone interviews will be scheduled upon receipt of the application.
 Comprehensive 40-hour volunteer training is provided by The Turning Point, and training sessions are scheduled throughout the year.
 Interviews and background checks are mandatory before participation in training.